-Concept of the Unified Budget
+Treatment of Federal Credit in the Unified Budget

 An important budget reform that preceded credit reform was the adoption of a unified budget.
 Before 1967, the federal government most frequently used an administrative budget, which was not comprehensive in coverage because it excluded the trust funds (for example, the Social Security trust fund).
 The federal government also used two other broad budgets: the consolidated cash budget and the national income accounts budget.
 Each of these three budgets had a different coverage of federal programs and a different accounting method; consequently each had a different surplus or deficit.
-Each of these budgets had weaknesses, and the simultaneous use of three different budget concepts caused confusion.
-An important budget reform that preceded credit reform was the adoption of a unified budget.
+14 Each of these budgets had weaknesses, and the simultaneous use of three different budget concepts caused confusion.
+15

 In March 1967, the President's Commission on Budget Concepts was created and instructed to make "a thorough and objective review of budgetary concepts."
 In October 1967, the commission produced a comprehensive report with detailed recommendations on implementing a unified budget.
 In its report, the commission stated that the two basic functions of the federal budget are resource allocation and macroeconomic stabilization.
-For resource allocation, the commission believed that the budget should "provide the integrated framework for information and analyses from which the best possible choices can be made in allocating the public's money among competing claims."
-This function of resource allocation should include comparisons
+For resource allocation, the commission believed that the budget should "provide the integrated framework for information

-&lt;sup>10This list of subsidies is paraphrased from the following source, U.S. Executive Office of the President, Office of Management and Budget, Special Analysis F, Federal Credit Programs, Budget of the United States Government, Fiscal Year 1988 (Washington, DC: GPO, 1987), p.
+12This list of subsidies is paraphrased from the following source, U.S. Executive Office of the President, Office of Management and Budget, Special Analysis F, Federal Credit Programs, Budget of the United States Government, Fiscal Year 1988 (Washington, DC: GPO, 1987), p.
 F32.

-&lt;sup>11 Ibid., p.
+13 Ibid., p.
 F33.

-&lt;sup>12 For an explanation of these budget concepts, see Report of the President's Commission on Budget Concepts (Washington, DC: GPO, 1967), pp. 82-83.
+14 For an explanation of these budget concepts, see Report of the President's Commission on Budget Concepts (Washington, DC: GPO, 1967), pp. 82-83.

-among government programs and between the public and private sectors.
-For macroeconomic stabilization, the commission maintained that the budget should contain detailed and accurate information in order to evaluate the effects of federal fiscal activities.
+and analyses from which the best possible choices can be made in allocating the public's money among competing claims."
+This function of resource allocation should include comparisons among government programs and between the public and private sectors.
+19 For macroeconomic stabilization, the commission maintained that the budget should contain detailed and accurate information in order to evaluate the effects of federal fiscal activities.

-Furthermore, the commission stated that the budget should include data necessary to undertake discretionary countercyclical fiscal policy.
-Thus, the commission recommended a unified budget that would be composed of all federal activities, including the trust funds and federal credit activities.
+Furthermore, the commission stated that the budget should include data necessary to undertake discretionary countercyclical fiscal policy.20 Thus, the commission recommended a unified budget that would be composed of all federal activities, including the trust funds and federal credit activities.
 The commission recommended that federal credit programs be measured by their cash flows, although it realized that this procedure provided a poor measure of the economic and budgetary effects of federal credit.
 In the FY1969 budget, the Johnson Administration adopted the unified budget concept, but with some structural differences from the proposal of the commission.
-The Johnson Administration essentially adopted commission recommendations of measuring credit by its cash flows.
+However, it did adopt the commission's recommendation of measuring credit by its cash flows.

-Subsequent implementation of federal credit reform would improve the use of the unified budget for resource allocation and macroeconomic stabilization as originally desired by the commission.
+Subsequent implementation of federal credit reform would improve the use of the unified budget for resource allocation and macroeconomic stabilization as originally desired by the commission.21